CLAMP-IT/moodle-block_clampmail/README.md

 # Quickmail

 Quickmail is a Moodle block that provides selective, bulk emailing within courses.
+CLAMPMail is a fork maintained by the Collaborative Liberal Arts Moodle Project which sends attachments via email instead of providing a download link within Moodle.

 ## Features